-The waterline and tank drain valves are used to drain water from the water tank and the water supply lines when preparing the motor home for storage or when sanitizing the water system.
+The waterline and tank drain values are used to drain water from the water tank and the water supply lines when preparing the motorhome for storage or when sanitizing the water system.

 See the "Water System Drain Valve Locations" chart at the end of this section for locations on your model.